 2 October 1600: The Battle of the Moyry Pass /Cath Bealach na mhaighre on this day.
 The 'Gap of the North' was the traditional invasion route between Ulster and Leinster going back centuries.
 It began with a clash of arms between the forces of Aodh O’Neill, Earl of Tyrone and the army of the English Viceroy, Lord Mountjoy.
 He brought with him some 3,000 foot soldiers and 300 cavalry to try and crush O'Neill's revolt against the English Queen Elizabeth I. The size of O'Neill's force is unknown but was probably in the range of 1,500-2,000 men of all arms.

-The battle was initiated by Mountjoy who tried to force his way through the pass west of Newry, which the Irish had fortified.
+The battle was initiated by Mountjoy who tried to force his way through the pass (south of Newry on what is now the Border between Co Louth & Co Armagh), which the Irish had fortified.
 His forces were repulsed with loss and despite repeated attempts over the following days he could not break the Irish lines.